qdriven/fluentqa-structs/README.md

     }
 }
 ```
-- get or set value
+- get or set value by json path like expressions

 ```python